joelchrono12/joelchrono12.ml/_posts/2024-08-16-i-getting-lazy-on-account-management.md

 permalink: /blog/getting-lazy-on-account-management/
 layout: post
 date: 2024-08-16 17:50:22 -0600
+updated: 2024-08-16 23:44:00 -0600
 host: fosstodon.org
 username: joel
 com_id: 112974509593761763
 ---

 Years ago at this point in time, I used to be a bit of a security and privacy enthusiast.
-I like to thing I still follow many good practices and measures to live a good, responsible internet life.
+I like to think that I still follow many good practices and measures to live a good, responsible internet life.
 However, there are other many aspects of this where I kind of stopped caring.

 Don't get me wrong, I will still use different passwords and enable 2FA for 95% or so of the accounts and websites I use.
 But there are other things I stopped doing and while I know I should probably put more effort on them, I just haven't bothered.